-- Build the appetite of young people to continue with campaigning, fundraising and/or volunteering and leave a legacy of behaviour/activity after the funding stops
+- Build the appetite of young people to continue with campaigning, fundraising and/or volunteering; support habit forming behaviour; leave a legacy of behaviour/activity after the funding stops

 - Involve young people in consultation, planning, delivery and evaluation

-- Give young people the opportunity to learn new skills and develop their potential and confidence
+- Give young people the opportunity to learn new skills and develop their character and confidence

-- Can address the six principles of Youth Social Action
+Applicants should address some of the six principles of Youth Social Action.

 What we will fund

 - Staff costs – Budget for staffing, including full-time staff, part time staff, sessional staff and other related expenses e.g. a volunteer coordinator

 - Development and capacity building costs – Budget to help build capacity and sustainability of organisation e.g. staff/volunteer training, external consultancy fees